I have hemmed and hawed over this for a long time…but I am finally releasing my first ever travel blog income report!

 #1 Pinterest Traffic Avalanche: If you’re just starting out, to make money from your blog, you need people to VISIT it—and fast.
 SEO is my favorite traffic technique (Google Search is the #1 source of traffic to my blog!), BUT it’s a long-term play.
 If you’re a beginner blogger, you don’t have time to wait for search engines to rank your posts.
 You need traffic NOW, and the best source of instant traffic is, hands down, Pinterest.
 I’ve tried FOUR different PAID Pinterest resources, and my favorite is the online course Pinterest Traffic Avalanche.
 I took the course in February and immediately implemented the techniques—it 5X’d my Pinterest traffic in about 6 weeks.
 You can read my full Pinterest Traffic Avalanche review here.

-#2 Making Sense of Affiliate Marketing: I don’t know of anyone else on the internet who is more well-versed in affiliate marketing for blogs than Michelle of MakingSenseofCents.com.
+#2 Making Sense of Affiliate Marketing: I have mixed feelings about this course, which I explain in this review.
+I don’t know of anyone else on the internet who is more well-versed in affiliate marketing for blogs than Michelle of MakingSenseofCents.com.
 Her blog earns more than $100K a MONTH, most of that coming from affiliate links.
 I took her course about a year ago and once I started implementing the strategies (it took me a couple months because I was working on my freelance business), my blog income started to grow.
-The BEST part of this class for me is the direct access to Michelle through the members-only Facebook group.
-On certain Saturdays, you can ask her a question in the thread, and she WILL respond to you within 24 hours.
-Can you imagine having direct access to an affiliate expert like that?
-It’s priceless.
+The best part of this class for me is the direct access to Michelle through the members-only Facebook group.
+On certain Saturdays, you can ask her a question in the thread, and she will respond to you within 24 hours.
+It’s helpful to have direct access to a successful affiliate marketing blogger.
 The other part I love about the Facebook group is it has been great for boosting my traffic, since we have dedicated threads where we promote each other’s content.
 On top of that, I learn a lot from the other members of the group, and they push me to work hard and see results with my blog.
 Check out Making Sense of Affiliate Marketing here.
-I think the course creator’s own results speak volumes about the quality of content in the course.

 BONUS: SiteGround web hosting.
 I added this one here because, though it’s not a blogging education resource like the others, it is SUCH a huge reason my blog’s traffic and quality has increased in the past year.
 I used to be on Bluehost, and my blog was down ALL the time.
 I mean, one time, I was standing right in front of an acquaintance who asked what my blog was so she could check it out, and when she type it into her phone, my blog was DOWN.
 How embarrassing!
 On top of that, my blog’s loading time was inexplicably slow.
 I finally switched to SiteGround and my blog’s speed DOUBLED, plus I haven’t seen any downtime with it since switching.
 Not once.
 Bluehost is probably okay if you’re a hobbyist blogger who doesn’t want to make money from their blog.
 But if you want to be a professional and set a foundation for success, I highly recommend you switch to SiteGround now.
 You can get 60% off (!) your first year with SiteGround here.